Common workplace accidents and what you can do about them

 In 2019 alone, over 5,300 workers died in their workplace, equivalent to approximately 15 deaths every day.
 That means regardless of where you work, the chances of getting injured – or even killed – at the workplace are often high.

 Whether your workplace injuries result from toxic exposure, chemical burns, or slip and fall accidents, you may qualify to collect workers’ comp benefits.
-However, knowing what workplace injuries are eligible for compensation and what to do right after an accident can help you maximize your chances of recovery.
+However, knowing what workplace injuries are eligible for compensation and what to do right after accidents at work can help you maximize your chances of recovery.

 Reporting a workplace accident